 Congratulations!
 So you got the ring!!
 Welcome to the world of being engaged.
-It is definitely elating and you feel like you are on all time high.
+It is definitely elating and you feel like you are on an all-time high.
 Hence you are so excited to begin the planning journey.
 Where do you start?
 Picking the perfect venue of course.

 Determine Style and Vibe